 It was a strangely therapeutic experience.
 His final words of advice: ‘hands off!’.
 It’s also important not to get carried away and overdo it, tempting as it is…

-A one-day hand-tied bouquet masterclass is £250, with all materials included, refreshments throughout, and you get to take your creations home.
+A one-day short course is £275, with all materials included, refreshments throughout, and you get to take your creations home.
 Courses available for all levels and specifications, including a four-week career course, a course dedicated to wedding and events floristry, and ‘inspired by art’ Masterclasses.
 For more information on short courses, visit

 The Flower Appreciation Society